Computational Cancer Genomics and Tumour Evolution

 Tumor evolution and immune selection

-We are using computational approaches to study neoantigens and immune selection signals in large, publicly available genomic and transcriptomic datasets and evaluate those signals as putative biomarkers for immunotherapy responses.
+We develop novel computational approaches to study neoantigens and immune selection signals in large, publicly available genomic and transcriptomic datasets and evaluate those signals as putative biomarkers for immunotherapy responses.

 - researchers: Jimmy Van den Eynden, Arne Claeys